 Felonious Assault ORC § 2903.11

 Felonious Assault is generally a felony of the second degree and is punishable by up to 8 years in prison and a fine of up to $15,000.
-What distinguishes felonious assault from aggravated assault is that aggravated assault results from serious provocation reasonably sufficient to incite a person into using deadly force.
-Felonious assault is distinguished from assault in that felonious assault entails serious physical injury.
+A conviction is not able to be expunged from your record.

 At Funkhouser Law, from the moment a client walks through the door, we presume that they are innocent until proven guilty in a court of law.
 As such, we work hard to accomplish the most favorable outcome for each of our clients.
 If you have been accused of felonious assault, please call Funkhouser Law for a free consultation with an experienced, peer-rated lawyer with a track record of trying felony cases in Central Ohio.